hicommonwealth/commonwealth/knowledge_base/Package-Scripts.md

 Contributor: Kurtis Assad

-Considerations: What is the purpose of scripts (which are developer-friendly shorthand) being used for CI?
-Why not just directly reference the full definition in our `CI.yml` file? **Flagged for possible removal.**

 # Database Scripts

 ## clean-db

 Definition: `ts-node --project tsconfig.json server/scripts/cleanDb.ts`

 Description: This executes series of 'cleaner' functions that delete unnecessary data from the database, particularly notification and subscription data.
 For more documentation, see databaseCleaner.ts.
 On prod, the cleaner functions run daily.

 Considerations: Engineers will almost never need to use this locally (unless they have purposefully create a large number of test notifications).
 This script was authored at the request of Jake Naviasky; we should confer with him as to the long-term value of this script. **Flagged for possible removal.**